apauley/HollingBerries/README.txt

 The Output File
 ===============
+An example output file generated from the example input file is in this directory (pricefile.txt).
 The price file has 3 fields on each line: the selling price, the sell-by date and a product description.